Interplay of magnetic order and ferroelasticity in the spin-orbit coupled antiferromagnet K$_2$ReCl$_6$: Experimental details

 \section{Experimental details}

 Transparent green high-quality single crystals of \krc\ were grown from hydrochloric acid solution by controlled, slow evaporation of the solvent at 295\,K. These crystals were cut to samples with typical dimensions in the mm range with oriented [1\,0\,0]$_c$ or [1\,1\,1]$_c$ directions of the room-temperature cubic phase.
-The subscript '$c$' will be used throughout this paper whenever the notation refers to the cubic lattice of the high-temperature phase with lattice parameter $a$=9.8~\AA.
+The subscript '$c$' will be used throughout this paper whenever the notation refers to the cubic lattice of the high-temperature phase with lattice parameter $a\approx 9.8\,$\AA.
 Magnetization and heat capacity were measured using commercial magnetometer (SQUID and VSM) and relaxation-time calorimeter setups, respectively (MPMS and PPMS, Quantum Design).
-The uniaxial thermal expansion along the [1\,1\,1]$_c$ and [1\,0\,0]$_c$ directions were measured with a capacitance dilatometer~\cite{kuchler2012} mounted in the variable-temperature insert of a 14-Tesla cryomagnet (Oxford Instruments).
+The uniaxial thermal expansion along the [1\,0\,0]$_c$ direction was measured with a capacitance dilatometer~\cite{kuchler2012} mounted in the variable-temperature insert of a 14-Tesla cryomagnet (Oxford Instruments).

 A crushed sample was measured in Bragg-Brentano geometry on a D5000 diffractometer using Cu $K_\alpha$ radiation.
 The sample was cooled in a He-evaporation cryostat and a small amount of Si was added to calibrate the instrument.
-The diffraction patterns were analyzed by the Rietveld method using the \textsc{Fullprof} program package~\cite{fullprof}.
+The diffraction patterns were analyzed by the Rietveld method using the \textsc{Fullprof} program package~\cite{Carvajal1993}.
+A comparison between experimental and calculated diffraction patterns is given in the Supplemental Material~\cite{supplmat}.

 Single-crystal X-ray diffraction experiments were conducted on a Bruker AXS Kappa Apex II four-circle diffractometer with Mo$K_{\alpha}$ radiation ($\lambda=0.71$~\AA), in combination with an Oxford N-Helix cryosystem for the low temperatures.